ahmadFaisal101/ELK-Project__Cyber-Bootcamp/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant and available, in addition to restricting access to the network.
-A laod balancer particularly protects and organisation against distributed denial of service attacks by allowing for any and all attack traffic to be shifted or sent elsewhere, either to backup servers or to a public cloud provider.
+A load balancer particularly protects an organisation against distributed denial of service attacks by allowing for any and all attack traffic to be shifted or sent elsewhere, either to backup servers or to a public cloud provider.

--_TODO: what is the advantage of a jump box in networking
+A jump box serves to provide a controlled and monitored means of access between the two security zones.
+In order for any updates or tasks to be completed on the web servers and ELK server, an administrator must first login through the jump box inorder to gain access.
+This increases security and allows for network engineers to focus on hardening the network around a singular machine.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system traffic.
 Configured within the ELK server are the filebeats and metribeats tools.
 Filebeats serves as a lightweight solution for data collection.
 In particular in collects log files from the various servers it is configured to and sends them to a centeral location known as Elasticsearch where the data can be further processed and enhanced.
 It eliminates the slow and tiredsome process of having to SSH into each and every server, virtual machine and container to collect all the generated logs.
 Similarily metricbeats is used to periodically collect system metrics and statistics like CPU usage, memory, file system, disk IO and all other processes running, and sends it to ELasticsearch for easy lookup and analysis.